piinAy/Angebote/README.md

 - search/filter in customers or products

 To Do's:
-- add TextChanged to be able to save every change?
 - also show the customer or the product above their recommendations
 - re-add validations (adjusted)